RandomStormTests/backend-problem-solving-test/README.md

 RandomStorm Tech Test
 =====================

 If you are at this page, then it's likely that a recruiter has forwarded you a link to our technical test.
-Well done, that means you've passed the first stage, and your CV has been accepted by us.
-Well done, we think your skills are relevant to our business.
-That's no small achievement, our process of filtering CV's is riggerous; you have done well to get here.
+That means you've passed the first stage, and your CV has been accepted by us.
+Our process of filtering CV's is riggerous - so you can pat yourself on the back for getting this far :)

 The next step is a technical test.
 As you read through the test, you will read this many times, but to start you off easily: We don't want you to write any code.